CharlieSL1/MTEC-498-Capstone/Homework/SelfEvaluation/Self_Evaluation_Presentation.md

 - **Modular Design**: Breaking complex system into manageable components
 - **Iterative Development**: Continuous testing and refinement of components
 - **Documentation-First**: Maintaining detailed records of decisions and progress
+- **Pipeline Instrumentation**: Logged OSC payloads and Ableton parameter changes to sync gestures with automation

 ### Learning from Setbacks and Mistakes
 - **Technology Pivots**: Learned to adapt quickly when initial approaches proved unfeasible